Azure/azure-iot-sdk-csharp/readme.md

 # Long Term Support

-The project offers a Long Term Support (LTS) version to allow users that do not need the latest feature to be shielded from unwanted changes.
+The project offers a Long Term Support (LTS) version to allow users that do not need the latest features to be shielded from unwanted changes.

 A new LTS version will be created every 6 months.
 The lifetime of an LTS branch is currently planned for one year.
 LTS branches receive all bug fixes that fall in one of these categories: